0x1ED1CE/ICE/README.md

 ICE is a 3D game engine for DOS and other platforms.

-**NOTE:** This project is still in development and is not suitable for making games yet.
+**This project is still in early development and is not suitable for making games yet.**

 <img src="/screenshots/world.png?raw=true">